sereen-786/tasks/Task_2/test/README.md

 ==============================================================================
 Verify Titles And Job Counts
 ==============================================================================
-Scenario 1: Verify And Capture Titles Of All Search Results From C... | PASS |
+Scenario 1: Verify And Capture Titles Of All Search Results From C... | PASS |       ---> test case title
 ------------------------------------------------------------------------------
 Scenario 2: Verify Filter Checkbox Job Count 'Bangalore(count)' Is...
 Total job count from search filter for Bangalore(_) 2 Total job count from right side of the results 2